 - Explore data in the Cloud Data Warehouse via SQL for ad-hoc data exploration/analysis.

-- Curate/refine CDW data and then export it out so a data science product can analyze it with Python, R, Spark, etc.
+- Curate/refine CDW data and then export it out of the CDW so a data science product can analyze it with Python, R, Spark, etc.

 - Write the results of data science analysis back into the CDW, visualize this in dashboards, and make it available for exploration and analytics by business users.